Polytechnic Institute

 AAI 5103.
 Natural Language Processing.3 Credit Hours.

-(Slashlisted with AAI 4103) Prerequisite: Graduate Standing.
+(Slashlisted with AAI 4103) Prerequisite: Graduate standing; AAI 3303 or AAI 5343 or equivalent.
 This course will provide a review of natural language processing (NLP) methods.
 It presents the intuition behind major approaches to NLP problems such as translation.
 Concepts include word corpora, probabilistic methods, and Python libraries including NLTK and SpaCy.
 The course presents generative AI with a focus on transformers and modern tools such as OpenAI.
 No student may earn credit for both 4103 and 5103.
 (Sp)

 AAI 5113.
 Computer Vision and Image Recognition.3 Credit Hours.